Fulby/VRTK/Assets/VRTK/Documentation/API.md

  * `InteractableObjectEnabled` - Emitted when the object script is enabled;
  * `InteractableObjectDisabled` - Emitted when the object script is disabled;
+ * `InteractableObjectNearTouched` - Emitted when another object near touches the current object.
+ * `InteractableObjectNearUntouched` - Emitted when the other object stops near touching the current object.
  * `InteractableObjectTouched` - Emitted when another object touches the current object.
  * `InteractableObjectUntouched` - Emitted when the other object stops touching the current object.
  * `InteractableObjectGrabbed` - Emitted when another object grabs the current object (e.g. a controller).